learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: true
   - answer: "d.\tAll of the above"
     correct: false
-- !Structured
-  question: "5.\tYour friend tells you that you should date someone you both just met.
+- question: "5.\tYour friend tells you that you should date someone you both just met.
 When you ask why you should date that person, your friend says it feels like you would be a good match.
 What method of knowing is your friend using? "
   answers:
   - answer: "a.\tIntuition"
     correct: true